 3.1 Have there been any landmark cyber enforcement actions or judicial decisions in your jurisdiction?
 If so, what were they?

-Data protection: In 2014 the unauthorised removal of personal information affecting 48,580,000 individuals occurred at Benesse Corporation, one of the largest private distance-learning companies for children in Japan.
-Some of the affected data subjects filed multiple lawsuits against Benesse for damages on the grounds that it had problems with information security management.
-Some of these lawsuits were commenced by groups consisting of numerous plaintiffs.
-These cases are still pending.
+Data protection.
+In 2014, an employee of a system vendor secretly copied and sold personal information of 48,580,000 individuals at Benesse Corporation, one of the largest private distance-learning companies for children in Japan.
+Some of the affected data subjects filed multiple lawsuits against Benesse for damages on the ground that Benesse had problems with information security management.
+Some of the lawsuits were commenced by groups consisting of numerous plaintiffs.
+Some of the cases ended with court judgements awarding the plaintiffs JPY 1,000 or 3,300 in compensation, but several of the cases are still pending.
 In addition, a shareholder representative lawsuit was filed to hold the officers of Benesse liable, but this case was dismissed.

-Cybercrime: In the data breach in the Benesse case above, the person who illegally removed the personal information was sentenced to imprisonment for two years and six months and a fine of JPY 3 million for violating the Unfair Competition Prevention Act.
+Cybercrime.
+In the Benesse data breach above, the person who illegally removed the personal information was sentenced to imprisonment of 2 years and 6 months and a fine of JPY 3,000,000 for violating the UCPA in March 2017.

 3.2 Have there been any pivotal cyber incidents or events (eg, major data breaches, major cyber-related legislative activity, major cyber-related innovation or technology development) in your jurisdiction?

 Regarding major data breaches, see question 3.1 (regarding the 2014 Benesse incident).
-In addition, in an incident affecting Kanagawa Prefecture, the prefecture engaged a contractor to dispose of hard disk drives but an employee of the contractor secretly resold some of them through an internet auction, even though the data on them could be easily recovered.
-The breach involved a total of 18 hard disk drives and up to about 54 terabytes of data.
+In addition, in a December 2019 incident affecting Kanagawa Prefecture, the prefecture engaged a contractor to dispose of HDDs, but an employee of the contractor secretly carried away and sold a part of the HDDs at an internet auction even without taking necessary steps to securely erase the HDDs data.
+The breach involved a total of 18 HDDs and up to about 54 terabytes of data.

-As of the time of writing, there have been no recent notable events relating to major cyber-related innovations or technology developments.
+As of this writing, there have been no recent notable events relating to major cyber related innovation or technology development.

 4 Proactive cyber compliance